LivePython/Kenye-Quote-App/README.md

 # Kenye-Quote-App
-This applications displays Kanye West quotes using app and Tkinter
+This applications displays Kanye West quotes using API and Tkinter